What is a DBS Loan?

 What happens if I don’t pay my DBS loan on time?

-If you don't pay your DBS loan on time, we may need to take further action to recover this money.
-After you received a valid DBS check, any leftover amount from the DBS loan to get this DBS Check needs to be paid back to the DBS provider.
+If you don't pay your DBS loan on time, we may need to take further action to recover the amount.
+Once you've received a valid DBS check, any remaining balance from the loan used to obtain it must be repaid to the DBS provider.

 Why do I have to pay for this DBS loan?